 In the summer of 1967, Riley was a Headstart teachers’ aide at the age of 14.
 His achievement and analysis on outreach to minority populations led to a meeting with R. Sargent Shriver, the Director of the Office of Economic Opportunity under President Lyndon Johnson.

-Since coming to Springfield, Representative Riley’s focus has been to use his professional and political experience in advancing the issues of resource allocation and equity for the Southland region of the Chicago metropolitan area.
-Specific problems initially faced in the region included mass transit and transportation inequities, education funding reform, property tax relief and reform, and a lack of coordinated economic development.
+Former Representative Riley’s focus in Springfield has been to use his professional and political experience in advancing the issues of resource allocation and equity for the Southland region of the Chicago metropolitan area.
+More specifically, he addressed concerns regarding mass transit and transportation inequities, education funding reform, property tax relief and reform, and a lack of coordinated economic development.
 Working with other dedicated members of the General Assembly came legislation which addressed many Southland concerns.
 The landmark Mass Transit bill included a permanent south suburban seat on the Metra board, money for innovative transit solutions for PACE, a bond issue promise for new cars and improvements on the Metra Electric line and development of the SouthEast Service line.
 Riley pledges to continue work on the passage of education funding reform as espoused in HB174; the only comprehensive education bill which equitably provides funds to Illinois students while simultaneously reducing property taxes.

-Riley’s other elected positions include three terms as Trustee in the Village of Olympia Fields, Trustee, Rich Township and Rich Township Supervisor.
+Riley’s other elected positions include four terms as Trustee in the Village of Olympia Fields, Trustee, Rich Township and Rich Township Supervisor.

 Riley also served on active and Reserve duty in the U.S. Army from 1972 to 1978 in the branches of Psychological Operations and Civil Affairs.